 My research interests include improving discovery of and access to digital image collections, and collaborative resource sharing in the online environment.
 I am also interested in Fair Use as it applies to the use of images in higher education, and in promoting visual literacy through library instruction.

 "Small Things with Great Love: An Art Department - Library Exhibition Initiative."
-Fwd: Museums: Small (forthcoming 2017)
+Fwd: Museums: Small (2017, Issue 2)

 “Treasures in Archives: Chicago Photographs in Daley Library Special Collections.”
 Presented at the History of Chicago Photography Scholars Symposium, Terra Foundation, May 1, 2015.